Pedro Barriere: Political career

 Barriere entered the service of the colonial government at the end of the eighteenth century.
 On 3 December 1802, he was appointed as an advisor to the government of the Intendancy of San Salvador after the resignation of Manuel Clavijo, but it took until 17 April 1804 for him to assume office due to suspicions about his French ancestry.
 In 1813, Barriere was appointed as an advisor to the government of the Intendancy of Comayagua; he assumed office on 31 July 1813.
 In 1818, he returned to San Salvador and was given the additional duties of being the legal advisor to Colonial Intendant José María Peinado.
+At some point, Barriere attained the rank of lieutenant.
 In 1819, following Peinado's death, Barriere succeeded Peinado as colonial intendant in an interim capacity.
 On 15 September 1821, the Act of Independence of Central America was signed in Guatemala City, of which Barriere was a signatory; Barriere remained as the political chief of San Salvador and swore allegiance to Central American independence.

 Various liberal political leaders called upon Barriere to hold elections to send representatives to the Consultive Junta—the Central American government—and in response, he called for the formation of a "junior economic and consultive junta" ("junta subalterna económica y consultiva").
 On 4 October 1821, Barriere retracted his pledge to form a junta resulting in unrest; he ordered soldiers to disperse crowds of protestors and ordered the arrests of Manuel José Arce, Domingo Antonio de Lara, Juan Manuel Rodríguez, Manuel Castillo, and Mariano Fagoaga.
 Barriere sent those he had arrested to Guatemala, fearing that they would lead a popular revolution against him in El Salvador.
 Barriere sent a report of the incident to the Consultive Junta in Guatemala, and in response, on 11 October, the Consultive Junta named Salvadoran priest José Matías Delgado to replace Barriere as political chief in order to maintain peace in San Salvador and Delgado released the men who Barriere had arrested.
 Although Delgado was named as Barriere's successor on 11 October, Delgado did not actually replace Barriere until 28 November.

 After being replaced as colonial intendant, Barriere moved to Guatemala and obtained the rank of colonel.
 On 19 April 1822, the government of the First Mexican Empire bestowed him the title of "Honorary Oidor of the Audiencia of Guatemala" for his service to the empire; on 2 July 1822, Barriere swore his allegiance to the empire.